 “(Our job) is to make fairly complex work appear easy . . .
 The computer cannot read our minds; we must be very specific about every little thing, ” said Lee.

 That task is daunting and the work of a software engineer can be frustrating but Lee said the rewards are huge.

 “When the switch is flipped on, and that little monster begins following the path, the feeling of success is unbeatable,” said Lee.

-After over 40 years of teaching, Lee still enjoys watching his students’ robots.
+After four years of teaching, Lee still enjoys watching his students’ robots.